FAQs

 A specialized process that encompasses tooth straightening, jaw and facial improvements is accomplished in two phases.
 In many cases, Two Phase Treatment can have a dramatic effect on skeletal change and can save permanent teeth.
 Before Two Phase Treatment techniques were developed, children began orthodontic treatment with full braces after the complete eruption of permanent teeth.
 Skeletal problems were left untreated, which later compromised the final result.
 Without the first phase of treatment, it was extremely difficult to align the upper and lower jaws so that they fit together; the skeletal discrepancy was not functionally healthy or stable.
 Therefore, otherwise preventable adult tooth extraction or jaw surgery was required.

 Phase Two of treatment follows after most of the permanent teeth have erupted.
 The second phase of treatment finishes the alignment of both the jaws and permanent teeth for proper function and excellent aesthetics.
-This second phase may last 6 to 24 months depending on the childs growth and development and the complexity of the treatment.
+This second phase may last 6 to 24 months depending on the child’s growth and development and the complexity of the treatment.

 ADULT ORTHODONTICS

 Even if you missed the chance to have orthodontic treatment as a child, it is never too late to have a perfect, healthy smile.
 More adults are seeking orthodontic treatment than ever before.
-An attractive smile is an asset, which will help you in both your personal and professional life.
-It is one of the best investments you can make for your self-confidence and your health.

 New orthodontic treatments are constantly being developed.
-Todays braces are smaller, more cosmetically pleasing, more resilient and more comfortable than the appliances used
+Today’s braces are smaller, more cosmetically pleasing, more resilient and more comfortable than the appliances used

-in past years.
-New materials have been developed so that treatment time is minimized.
 You can choose between clear, silver and gold braces.
 In some instances, removable appliances may be used to move teeth.
 The opportunity to have the smile you want is here and now!

 APPLIANCE CHOICES